apache/commons-collections/README.txt

 the location of the junit.jar on your computer.

-Once you have Ant propertly installed, and the build.properties file correctly reflects the location of your junit.jar, you are ready to build and test.
+Once you have Ant properly installed, and the build.properties file correctly reflects the location of your junit.jar, you are ready to build and test.
 The major targets are: